SharleneNdinda/birthday-reminder-api/README.md

 ## About The Project
 ### 🚀 Getting Started

-1. Clone repository and setup virtual environment.
+1. Clone this repository and setup virtual environment.
 Install all project requirements.
 ```sh
   $ pip install -r requirements/base.txt
 ```